Code-Institute-Submissions/Milestone_4_cookbook/README.md

 <li> description - data type is 'string'</li>
 </ul>

-<p> It was decided at a later stage to include full instructions of recipe preparation rather than direct the user to an alternative site using a button linked to.
-There following additional fields were added below to the collection:  </p>
+<p> It was decided at a later stage to not include full instructions of recipe preparation but use a 'Get Cooking' button which directs the user to a site where the recipe instructions are contained.
 <ul>
 <li> instructions - five fields - data type is 'string'</li>
 </ul>

 #### Collection - user

-When users register , there usernames are inserted into the the collection user in the database.
+When users register , there usernames are stored into the the collection user in the database.

 <hr>